hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 *Please refer to the [Management Center Configuration section](#management-center-configuration) for a full description of Hazelcast Management Center configuration.*

-### Using with TLS/SSL Only
+### Using Management Center with TLS/SSL Only

-To encrypt data transmitted over all channels of Management Center, make sure you do all of the following:
+To encrypt data transmitted over all channels of Management Center using TLS/SSL, make sure you do all of the following:

-* Deploy Management Center on a TLS/SSL enabled container
+* Deploy Management Center on a TLS/SSL enabled container.
+See [Installing Management Center](#installing-management-center).
-* Enable TLS/SSL for your Hazelcast cluster
+* Enable TLS/SSL for your Hazelcast cluster.
+See [TLS/SSL](#tlsssl)
-* If you're using Clustered JMX on Management center, enable TLS/SSL for it
+* If you're using Clustered JMX on Management center, enable TLS/SSL for it.
+See [Enabling TLS/SSL for Clustered JMX](#enabling-tlsssl-for-clustered-jmx).
-* If you're using LDAP authentication, make sure you use LDAPS or enable Start TLS.
+* If you're using LDAP authentication, make sure you use LDAPS or enable the "Start TLS" field.
+See [LDAP-Active Directory Authentication](#ldap-active-directory-authentication)

 ### LDAP-Active Directory Authentication